jimeh/emacs-builds/README.md

 ## Features

-- Self-contained Emacs.app application bundle, with no external dependencies.
+- Self-contained Emacs.app application bundle, with no external dependencies, built with the [jimeh/build-emacs-for-macos][] build script.
 - Native-compilation is enabled in nightly builds from the `master` branch of Emacs, and should just work without the need to install GCC, libgccjit, or any other dependencies.